EastfordCommunicator/website/articles/34/6/cce-cookies-cocoa.md

 ---
-title: "'Cookies and Cocoa' event brings festive fun to Eastford"
+title: "'Cookies and Cocoa' Event Brings Festive Fun to Eastford"
 ---
 EASTFORD --- The Recreation Commission hosted its annual "Cookies & Cocoa with Santa" event on Saturday, Dec.
 6, at the Eastford Elementary